 E-bikes, or motorized bicycles, have become the default commuting option for thousands, thanks to their convenience, speed and efficiency.
-Check out the laws for riding safely and legally in your state with our simplified list.
+Check out our simplified list of e-bike laws so you can ride safely and legally in your state.

 If you’re like millions of Americans who are sick of sitting in traffic, pouring money into a vehicle payment, remembering to pay that sneaky insurance bill, and loathe the process of finding a parking spot everywhere you go, you’ve probably looked into alternative modes of transportation.